tomjoht/learnapidoc/_docs/rest_api_specifications/pubapis_openapi_step4_paths_object.md

 ## Operation Objects

 Each path item object contains an [operation object](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.0.0.md#operation-object).
-Operations are the GET, POST, PUT, and DELETE methods we explored in the [resource URLs and methods section](docapis_doc_resource_urls_and_methods.html) of the API reference tutorial methods.
+Operations are the GET, POST, PUT, and DELETE methods we explored in the [Endpoints section](docapis_resource_endpoints.html) of the API reference tutorial methods.
 The operation object contains a number of potential properties and objects:

 * `tags`: A tag to organize the path under when displayed in the Swagger UI.
 Swagger UI will organize or group endpoints under tag headings.
 * `summary`: A brief overview of the path.
 Swagger UI displays the summary next to the path name.
 Limit the summary to 5-10 words only.
 The display appears even when this section is collapsed.